NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ## What's new?
 (Version 2.13)

+• Option to upload to a Imgur personal account, you can also upload to albums.
-• Added icon at the system tray, with the option to launch the recorders and editors from a context menu or from a keyboard shortcut.
+• Option to display an icon on the system tray, with the option to launch the recorders and editors from a context menu or from a keyboard shortcut.
+• Added proxy support.
 • Added support to selecting the PrintScreen key for the keyboard shortcuts.
 •